-Christmas memories are great, but not if they are paired with pulling your hair out or collapsing into bed at one in the morning.
+Christmas memories are great, but not if they are paired with pulling your hair out or relentless tears.

-When I think back to things I remember as a child, they are seldom big things.
+When I think back to things I remember as a child, I think of the following:

-- Unwrapping my gift of a paper boyfriend and then going on a scavenger hunt for my real gift.
+- My gift of a paper boyfriend paired with a scavenger hunt for my real gift.
 (The boyfriend’s name was Beau.)

 - Piling in my daddy’s old white truck and singing Christmas carols on our way to cut down our tree.

-- Or taking turns carefully placing our ornaments on our tree while old Christmas records played in the background.
+- Or decorating our tree with old Christmas records playing in the background.

 None of those things mattered because the memory came from coming together as a family.
 The memories came from when we slowed down at Christmas long enough to enjoy each other.

-I savor the memories every evening the whole season long.
-If I’m feeling blue, all I need to do is look to my left and ruminate on my tree of memories and love.
+I savor the memories from my Christmas tree every evening.
+If I’m feeling blue, all I need to do is look at my tree and ruminate on the memories and love.
 (I know that sounds so sappy, but it’s true.)